RapidRiverSoftware/rapidriversoftware.github.io/_posts/2013-12-09-using-strace-and-lsof-to-track-down-process-hangs.markdown

 ---
-title: Using strace and lsof to track down process hangs
+title: Using strace and lsof to Track Down Process Hangs
 layout: blog_post
 date: 2013-12-09
 description: Using an old-school tool from the Unix toolbox to find out what's going wrong when a process is inexplicably hung